Key Takeaways

 The wide nose surgery is of two types: open rhinoplasty and closed rhinoplasty.
 Open rhinoplasty is performed when the nose needs a major reconstruction or shaping of bone is required, as it provides greater access to the inside of the nose.
 This approach is Dr Doyle’s preferred technique.

 Closed rhinoplasty is done without scars on the outside of the nose and is done using incisions only inside the nostril.
-It is used for minor nose reconstruction or for working on thick skin or removing excess nose cartilage.
+It is used for minor nose reconstruction, for thicker skin or for removing excess nose cartilage.

 To narrow the width of the nose the nasal bones need to be cut and then moved towards each other.
 This is known as an osteotomy.